Customer's Guide to Firmness

 When “zoned” latex is manufactured, densities are changed by the placement of more or fewer baking pins in different parts of the mold.
 The pins project up through the liquid latex solution, carrying heat.
 More holes will make the resulting area of a layer softer and less dense, and fewer will make it denser, therefore firmer.
 For example, there may be denser zones to support the greater weights of shoulders and hips, and less dense zones for the lighter head and feet.

-Further, even if you could perfectly standardize the density, ILD, recovery time and height of each layer of Dunlop, changing the casing material also makes one mattress line feel different from another.
+Further, even if you could perfectly standardize the density, ILD, recovery time and height of each layer of latex, changing the casing material also makes one mattress line feel different from another.

 Generally, more layers of latex add up to greater comfort for most adults, although for children or very petite people, the maximum depth isn’t necessary.
 How the casing is constructed, and of what materials, are important factors too.